iterative/dvc.org/static/docs/user-guide/contributing-docs.md

 changes to the docs JavaScript engine itself (rare).
 Source code files need to be properly formatted as well, which is also ensured by the full setup below.

-Start the development server using `yarn dev` which will start the server on the default port `3000`.
+Start the development server using `yarn dev`.
+This will start the server on the default port, `3000`.
 Visit `http://localhost:3000/` and navigate to the docs in question.

 If you intend to change JavaScript files, test the changes with `yarn test`